 For this reason, it is important to avoid high density dog areas such as off-leash dog parks, ovals and sports fields, as Parvovirus can remain in the soil for extended periods.

 We are lucky in the Turramurra area that the majority of dog owners have their dogs vaccinated, which means herd immunity is high.
 However, the risk of infectious diseases in puppies varies geographically, so it can be risky traveling with your puppy to areas where there is low vaccination uptake.

-If you have a friend who has a really friendly well-socialised, well-trained, fully vaccinated dog then I would encourage you to introduce the dogs to each other while on a leash (ensuring that humans remain 1.5m away from another in line with COVID-19 government regulations).
+If you have a friend who has a really friendly well-socialised, well-trained, fully vaccinated dog then, (pending current NSW Health orders) I would encourage you to introduce the dogs to each other while on a leash (ensuring that humans remain socially distanced from another in line with COVID-19 restrictions).
 If your puppy is afraid of the other dog, do not force him or her to interact.
 Provide some delicious treats to both parties to reinforce the experience as being positive.

 The risk of developing a behavioural problem due to lack of socialisation is significant, but at the same time, your puppy needs to be kept safe from diseases such as Parvovirus.
 I inform my clients to stick to concreted outdoor paths until 2 weeks after completing the full course of puppy vaccinations.